Celebrating 40-Years of World-Class Heart Research and Education

 We are the Minneapolis Heart Institute Foundation® (MHIF).

-For more than 37 years, we’ve been a world-class cardiovascular research and education organization committed to making the impossible possible for our patients.
+For 40 years, we’ve been a world-class cardiovascular research and education organization committed to making the impossible possible for our patients.

 Patients are at the heart of our mission.
 We provide: